fengyiqi/boiles/tutorial/inputfiles/README.md

 constexpr ReconstructionStencils reconstruction_stencil = ReconstructionStencils::WENO7;
 ```

 **The figures are only for demonstration.
-The case are simulated with very high resolution.
+The cases are simulated with a high resolution.
 For benchmark testing, a lower resolution configuration is preferred, e.g. 64 cells.**